-2. Your advisor must approve your Plan of Study (iPOS) for you to be advanced to candidacy dvancement to Ph.D. candidacy (Prepare a 1-2 page statement about your dissertation research along with a relevant bibliography for advisor approval Take an ASB 790 Reading and Conference (usually with your advisor) to prepare for the field statement Submit your field statement to your advisor and other committee members for their approval by November 15 Have your committee members sign the Comprehensive Exam Form Third year: Write a dissertation research proposal in consultation with your advisor/Supervisory Committee Submit your dissertation proposal to your advisor and other comments/approval Schedule an oral defense of your dissertation proposal by April 20/November 20 of your sixth semester.
+Up to two 400-level (upper division, undergraduate) classes can count for the Ph.D. degree Your advisor must approve your Plan of Study (iPOS) for you to be advanced to candidacy Prepare a 1-2 page statement about your dissertation research along with a relevant bibliography for advisor approval Take an ASB 790 Reading and Conference (usually with your advisor) to prepare for the field statement Submit your field statement to your advisor and other committee members for their approval by November 15 Have your committee members sign the Comprehensive Exam Form Third year: Write a dissertation research proposal in consultation with your advisor/Supervisory Committee Submit your dissertation proposal to your advisor and other committee members for their comments/approval Schedule an oral defense of your dissertation proposal by April 20/November 20 of your sixth semester.
 This constitutes the oral portion of the doctoral examination necessary for advancement to Ph.D. candidacy After you have passed the oral doctoral examination, have your committee members sign the Dissertation Proposal form Advanced to Ph.D. candidacy Congratulations!
 You are now a PhD candidate.

-Before you conduct fieldwork involving human subjects, you must obtain approval from the Institutional Review Board (IRB) (see https://researchintegrity.asu.edu/) , so start planning early!
-Register for: 12 hours of ASB 792 Research, and 12 hours of ASB 799 Dissertation Notes: It is possible to register for Research/Dissertation hours before you are advanced to candidacy Your doctoral iPOS must contain exactly 12 hours of Dissertation even if you register for more.
-Please register for Dissertation hours in 3 or 6 hour increments to ensure that they will add up to exactly 12 You may have more than 12 hours of ASB 792 Research on your doctoral Fourth Year: Conduct fieldwork for your dissertation research Fifth Year: Write-up your dissertation Submit dissertation chapter drafts to your advisor (and possibly committee members) for comments.
-Your completed dissertation must be read and approved by all committee members Apply to graduate with your Ph.D. degree (online) Schedule a public dissertation defense Your dissertation defense usually consists of a brief 20-minute presentation of your dissertation, followed by Q&A with your committee members, and then questions from the audience After you pass your dissertation defense, your committee signs the Announcement and Report for Doctoral Dissertation Defense form (emailed to them in advance) Congratulations!
+Before you conduct fieldwork involving human subjects, you must obtain approval from the Institutional Review Board (IRB) (see https://researchintegrity.asu.edu/), so start planning early!
+Fourth and Fifth Years: Fourth Year: Fourth and Fifth Years: Register for: 12 hours of ASB 792 Research, and 12 hours of ASB 799 Dissertation Notes: It is possible to register for Research/Dissertation hours before you are advanced to candidacy Your doctoral iPOS must contain exactly 12 hours of Dissertation even if you register for more.
+Please register for Dissertation hours in 3 or 6 hour increments to ensure that they will add up to exactly 12 You may have more than 12 hours of ASB 792 Research on your doctoral iPOS, but should not have fewer The Graduate College recommends taking ASB 792 Research until you have accumulated 12 hours, then taking ASB 799 Dissertation until you have accumulated 12 hours, and then reverting back to taking ASB 792 Research until exactly accumulated 12 hours, and then reverting back to taking ASB 792 Research until you for the provident of the p Fourth Year: Conduct fieldwork for your dissertation research Fifth Year: Write-up your dissertation Submit dissertation chapter drafts to your advisor (and possibly committee members) for comments.
+Your completed dissertation must be read and approved by all committee members Apply to graduate with your Ph.D. degree (online) Schedule a public dissertation defense Your dissertation defense usually consists of a brief 20-minute presentation of your dissertation, followed by Q&A with your committee members, and then questions from the audience After you pass your dissertation defense to the Announcement and Report for Doctoral Dissertation Defense form (emailed to them in advance) Congratulations!
 You are awarded the Ph.D. in Anthropology!